NtonBala/users-react-testing/README.md

 # Users

 Simple React app for testing purposes.
-App allows holding `users` state and adding new users through `UserForm`.
+App holds `users` state in memory (app store) and allows adding new users to `UsersList` component (Users table) via `UserForm`.

-The project is the first project of [React Testing Library and Jest: The Complete Guide](https://www.udemy.com/course/react-testing-library-and-jest/) Udemy course by [Stephen Grider](https://www.udemy.com/user/sgslo/).
+This project is the first project of [React Testing Library and Jest: The Complete Guide](https://www.udemy.com/course/react-testing-library-and-jest/) Udemy course by [Stephen Grider](https://www.udemy.com/user/sgslo/).

 Project uses `npm` as a package manager.